TeddyHuang-00/rutd/README.md

 ## Quick Start

+Here are some quick commands to get you started with RuTD:

 ```bash
 # Add a new task
 rutd-cli add "Implement new feature" --priority high --scope backend --type feat